strongdm/terraform-sdm-onboarding/README.md

   create_kibana            = true
   # Gateways take approximately 5 min
   create_strongdm_gateways = true

-  # Leave variables set to null to create resources in default VPC.
+  # VPC creation takes approximately 5 min
-  vpc_id     = null
+  # If set to false the default VPC will be used instead
-  subnet_ids = null
+  create_vpc = true

   # List of existing users to grant resources to
   # NOTE: An error will occur if these users are already assigned to a role in strongDM